nushhkaa/Hangman_C/README.md

-# Handman Project using C Language
+# Hangman Project using C Language
 # 🕹️ Hangman Game in C

 Welcome to the classic **Hangman** game implemented in the **C programming language**!